androne16/NetCheck/README.md

 **Features**
 Network Interface Properties: Displays detailed properties of network interfaces.
 	.NTP Test: Compares NTP server time with nz.pool.ntp.org.
 	.WiFi Interface Properties: Shows properties of WiFi interfaces.
 	.Error Report: Generates a report of detected errors.
 	.Ping Test: Pings multiple websites to check connectivity.
 	.MTU Testing: Tests maximum MTU and MMS.
 	.DNS Testing: Checks if DNS is operating as intended and measures DNS delay.
-.Network Scan: Scans the network for IP addresses and ARP table entries.
+	.Network Scan: Scans the network for IP addresses and ARP table entries with vendor.
 	.Speed Test: Performs speed tests using iPerf to NZ and AU servers.

 **Installation**
 1. Clone the repository: